stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 Write a function `number_of_sentences_in(text)` which takes a string containing text, and returns a list containing each individual sentence from that text.

     >>> print(number_of_sentences_in("She stopped.
 Turned around.
 Oops, a bear.
-Just like that")) 4
+Just like that."))
+    4

 ## Strategy

-You can use the same strategy as above, but split in a different way.
+- You can use the same strategy as above, but split in a different way.
 How should it be different?

-However, if you use the same strategy as above, you might encounter a problem.
+- When you indeed use the same strategy as above, you might encounter a problem.
 Test your code with the sample text and check the results by hand!

 	print(number_of_words_in(source_text))
 	print(number_of_sentences_in(source_text))

   Most likely, you now see that the program counts 4 sentences, while you count only 3.
 There are 3 periods, so there are 3 well-formed sentences.
 How might we solve this problem?
 Try it!

 ## Testing